You have no items in your bag

 How To Have The Best DIY Self Care Day

-Self care comes in many different forms, whether it be a daily skincare routine, reading a new book, taking a bath, journaling, etc. Whatever your interests are, you can always benefit from a day dedicated to your health!
+You may have heard of the phrase 'self care Sunday', but self care comes in many different forms and on different days of the weel.
+Whether it be a daily skincare routine, reading a new book, taking a bath, journaling, etc. Whatever your interests are, you can always benefit from a day dedicated to your health!

 DIY Self Care Activities At Home

-It’s easy for the days to blend together when time is moving so quickly, but you can combat this by being intentional about keeping a schedule and routine.
-That means wake up and go to bed at the same time each day, stick with a basic skincare routine in the morning and the evening, schedule regular exercise, or set a specific work schedule if you are working from home.
+It’s easy for the days to blend together when time is moving so quickly, or during the COVID 19 pandemic, but you can combat this by being intentional about keeping a schedule and daily routine.
+Self care during quarantine can mean waking up and go to bed at the same time each day, sticking with a basic skincare routine in the morning and the evening, scheduling regular exercise to get your workout in, or setting a specific work schedule if you are working from home.